kivirogroup7/rpmtalks/_data/blog/2020-06-12-if-i-had-to-pick-between-my-mustang-and-my-maruti-van-id-go-with-the-van-vinaykumar-chumble.md

 \
 **What do you think about EVs?**\
 \
-Ahh Difficult question yr.
+Ahh Difficult question yaar.
 We are Petrolheads, I'd rather not answer it.\
 \
 **What is your dream 3 car garage?**